-In 2018 the North Coast and Cascades Network (NCCN) continued to implement the Network's Landbird Monitoring Protocol, in partnership with The Institute for Bird Populations.
-The protocol was partially implemented (with data collected from the annual panel only) as part of protocol development during 2005-2006, and has subsequently been implemented fully (including data collection on the annual panel as well as all of the five alternating panels) for the past 11 years (2007-2018), except for 2017 when data collection was temporarily suspended to reallocate resources for a 5-year data synthesis.
-In 2018 we conducted 1,116 point counts at point count survey stations along 68 transects in the large wilderness parks of the NCCN, including Mount Rainier National Park (MORA), North Cascades National Park Complex (NOCA), and Olympic National Park (OLYM).
+In 2019 the North Coast and Cascades Network (NCCN) continued to implement the Network's Landbird Monitoring Protocol, in partnership with The Institute for Bird Populations.
+The protocol was initially field-tested with data collected from the annual panel only as part of protocol development during 2005-2006, and has subsequently been implemented fully (including data collection on the annual panel as well as all of the five alternating panels) for the past 12 years (2007-2019), except for 2017 when data collection was temporarily suspended to reallocate resources for a 5-year data synthesis.
+In 2019 we conducted 1,108 point counts at point count survey stations along 67 transects in the large wilderness parks of the NCCN, including Mount Rainier National Park (MORA), North Cascades National Park Complex (NOCA), and Olympic National Park (OLYM).

-We detected 143 bird species and one hybrid in the three large parks, 99 of which were detected during one or more point counts.
-For 58 species (all species detected at least 50 times on annual-panel transects between 2005 and 2018), we present the total number of detections on annual-panel transects in each park during the 2005-2018 field seasons.
-We caution, however, that these detection totals have not been adjusted for differences in survey effort, observer effects, or potential differences in detectability of birds between years; such adjustments will be made in conjunction with our periodic trend analyses.
+Across the three large parks, we documented the presence of 132 species, 90 of which were detected during point counts.
+For 57 species (all species for which we amassed at least 77 point count detections over the period 2005-2019), we present the total number of detections of each species on each park's annual panel transects during the 2005-2019 field seasons.
+We caution, however, that these detection totals have not been adjusted for differences in survey effort, observer effects, or potential differences in detectability of birds between years; such adjustments will be made in conjunction with trend analyses in a future multi-year report.

-We also conducted 54 point counts at San Juan Island National Historical Park (SAJH) in 2018, including 38 at American Camp and 16 at English Camp.
-Our field crew detected 77 bird species while in the park, 67 of which were detected during point counts.
-We present the number of detections, and the number of points with detections, for each species detected during point counts at SAJH.
+We also conducted 73 point counts at Lewis and Clark National Historical Park (LEWI), including 36 at Cape Disappointment, 29 at Fort Clatsop, five at Sunset Beach, and three at Yeon.
+At LEWI our field crew detected 77 species, 64 of which were detected during point counts.
+We present the number of detections, and the number of points with detections, for each species detected during point counts at LEWI.